-- Students wishing to obtain this certificate must declare their intention by applying to the program office or director. - All graduate certificate applicants-even those already enrolled in a UWM graduate program-must apply to the Graduate School (https:// uwm.edu/applygrad/). - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the application before completing 6 credits in the certificate sequence. - Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted into a certificate program.
+- Students wishing to obtain this certificate must declare their intention by applying to the program office or director. - All graduate certificate applicants-even those already enrolled in a UWM graduate program-must apply to the Graduate School through the Panthera Admission Application (https://graduateschoolapply.uwm.edu/). - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the Panthera application before completing 6 credits in the certificate sequence. - Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted in to a certificate program.